 This afternoon one of my readers got in touch via Twitter to ask me how to make these cookies vegan, for a friend.
 This is one of my favourite recipes for a rainy-day activity with my small boy, and as the weather draws in around us and we will be looking for more baking days than beach days, it seemed as good a time as any to convert it for my vegan friends.
 If you don’t have self raising flour kicking about, just use plain flour and add 1 level teaspoon of baking powder instead.
+To make these gluten free, replace the flour with any gluten free flour blend, or ground almonds.

 Makes 12 cookies at under 3p each